servuscms/servus/README.md

 #### Personal Nostr Relay

 While I think the Nostr protocol is a step forward from RSS/Atom and ActivityPub and will eventually replace both, Nostr as a model is still unclear and widely misunderstood.
 People use Nostr clients to post to Nostr relays they have absolutely no control over.
-This model works fine for Twitter clones or messaging apps, but I like to be in control of my own data and know my data is there to stay.
+This model works fine for Twitter clones or messaging apps where you don't need long term persistence of the content, but I like to be in control of my own data and know my data is there to stay.
 I want to have my own relay that is the "canonical" source of my personal data.
 I can post to other relays, but I don't want to depend on them still being around or still holding my data.

 ## Goals and non-goals